pmunts/muntsos/README.txt

 -   26 November 2024 -- Upgraded Raspberry Pi 64-bit kernels to 6.6.63.
 -   11 December 2024 -- Upgraded Raspberry Pi 64-bit kernels to 6.6.64.
     Added initial support for Raspberry Pi Compute Module 5.
+-   12 December 2024 -- Finally fixed the Alire crate muntsos_aarch64.
+    The Alire web site and its client program alr serve as an active and searchable provider of Ada library components (called crates), similar to how NuGet provides .Net library packages.
+See newly updated Application Note #7 for an example.

 Quick Setup Instructions for the Impatient